6.5830/6.5831: Database Systems

 Late days may not be used for the course project report and video, lab 4, or quizzes.
 If you have special circumstances and need to take quizzes or present your course project at alternate times, please let us know in advance.

-Please don't hesistate to reach out to the course staff if you are struggling for any reason; we are generally happy to offer extensions with a note from S3 or GradSupport.
+Please don't hesistate to reach out to the course staff if you are struggling for any reason; we are generally happy to offer extensions for with a note from S3 or GradSupport.

 Collaboration Policy